Sylvain Baillet's lab contributes advances to understand human brain activity: from milliseconds to the life span.

 sylvain.baillet [at] mcgill.ca (Contact us) for more information.

 Read more about our latest research just published in Nature Neuroscience, Neuron and PNAS.

-To address our science questions, we develop innovative approaches for structural and time-resolved functional neuroimaging.
-Our method of choice is electromagnetic imaging with MEG, complemented with other modalities such as Magnetic Resonance Imaging (MRI), basic electrophysiology and neurostimulation techniques.
+To address our scientific questions, we develop innovative approaches in structural and time-resolved functional neuroimaging.
+Our preferred technique is electromagnetic imaging with MEG, complemented with other modalities such as magnetic resonance imaging (MRI), basic electrophysiology and neurostimulation techniques.

-Our network of collaborators has hubs in: computational models (Skinner, U of Toronto), rodent e-phys (Avoli, de Villers-Sidani, MNI; Williams, Douglas), congenital amusia (Peretz, U of Montreal), epilepsy model (Dudley, Montreal Children's Hospital), Alzheimer disease (Breitner, Gauthier, Rosa-Neto, Williams, McGill/Douglas Institute; Dang-Vu, Concordia University), TMS/tACS (Zatorre, MNI), data repositories (Evans, MNI; Rajah, Douglas Institute; Farivar, RI-MUHC), autism & schizophrenia (Jacquemont, U of Montreal; Forgeot d'Arc, Rivière des Prairies), ADHD (Brisebois, Szabo; College Montmorency), motor & decision systems (Kalaska, U of Montreal), nanoprobes (Kinsella, McGill/Bioengineering), multimodal imaging (Boudrias, Hoge, Mitsis, McGill), software developments (Leahy, USC; Mosher, Cleveland Clinic; Hämälainen, Harvard Medical School).
+Our network of collaborators brings together multidisciplinary expertise in: computational models in biology (François, McGill Physics), rodent e-phys (Avoli, de Villers-Sidani, MNI; Williams, Douglas), congenital amusia (Peretz, U of Montreal), epilepsy (Dudley, Montreal Children's Hospital), Alzheimer disease (Breitner, Gauthier, Rosa-Neto, Villeneuve, Williams, McGill/Douglas Institute; Dang-Vu, Concordia University), auditory perception and cognition (Zatorre, MNI), autism & schizophrenia (Jacquemont, U of Montreal; Forgeot d'Arc, Rivière-des-Prairies), ADHD (Brisebois, Szabo; College Montmorency), motor & decision systems (Kalaska, U of Montreal), nanoprobes (Kinsella, McGill/Bioengineering), multimodal imaging (Boudrias, Hoge, Mitsis, McGill), software developments (Leahy, USC; Mosher, U Texas; Hämälainen, Harvard Medical School).

-Our lab also provides continuous support and expertise to investigators interested in using MEG as a tool for their cognitive and clinical neuroscience research.
+Our lab also provides continuous support and expertise to investigators interested in using MEG for their cognitive and clinical neuroscience research.
 The MEG core unit at McGill’s Montreal Neurological Institute is part of the McConnell Brain Imaging Centre, and is an open platform for academic researchers and industrial partners.

 We are funded by (inter)national public – including CIHR, NSERC, SSHRC, NIH, Brain Canada, Compute Canada, CFI – and private sources (gross total obtained: $30M; 21 presently active grants).

-We are advocates of open science, as a vector of research productivity and reproducibility: in 2014-15, our group led a Quebec Bioimaging Network strategic initiative for open data (the Open MEG Archive), and we host with RO1 NIH support since 2009, the international developments of Brainstorm, a widely used open-source software (>15,000 registered downloads) application for multimodal functional brain imaging.
+We are advocates of open science, as a vector of research productivity and reproducibility: in 2014-15, our group drove a Quebec Bioimaging Network strategic initiative for open data (the Open MEG Archive), and we host with RO1 NIH support since 2009, the international developments of Brainstorm, a widely used open-source software application for multimodal functional brain imaging (approaching 20,000 registered users).